Constitution of Alaska: Article II: The Legislature

 Article II establishes a bicameral Alaska Legislature, composed of 20 senators elected for four years and 40 representatives elected for two.
 Many delegates favored a unicameral legislature; this failed but is reflected in the large number of purposes for which joint sessions are required.
 The delegates trusted the legislature to act responsibly, so the constitution does not contain the detailed limits on the legislature often found in other states.

 Article III: The Executive

+Territorial executives were weak, with federal bureaucracy exerting weight from above and elected territorial legislatures limiting the authority of the Presidentially-appointed governor with a variety of special commissions.
+The delegates desired a strong, streamlined executive, and wrote Article III to give the governor more power than most other state executives.

 Article III vests executive power in a governor elected for four years.
 The governor and lieutenant governor are elected on a single ticket, and are the only statewide elected officials.

-Territorial executives were weak, with federal bureaucracy exerting weight from above and elected territorial legislatures limiting the authority of the Presidentially-appointed governor with a variety of special commissions.
-The delegates desired a strong, streamlined executive, so Article III gives the governor more power than most of his or her counterparts in other states.
-The governor also has a large amount of patronage; he appoints the heads of all executive departments (most states provide for some to be elected), who are required in general to be people, not multi-member boards.
+The governor of Alaska has a large amount of patronage.
+The governor appoints the heads of all executive departments (most states provide for some to be elected), who are required in general to be people, not multi-member boards.